Sneha-Sabu/Shopperly/README.md

 #### Dataset importing with Rake file
 To start developing the application in order to display the data the following steps have to be taken:
-* rails g task country seed_country
+* rails g task country seed_shopperly
-* Running the above command will create a file under lib/tasks/country.rake which can be modified by specifying tasks and details of each database table and the column names to be inserted in each table from the excel.
+* Running the above command will create a file under lib/tasks/shopperly.rake which can be modified by specifying tasks and details of each database table and the column names to be inserted in each table from the excel.

 Run the following three commands one by one to import data into each table:
 * rails g task country seed_country